Skip to main content

 Stipend Disbursement

-If you have received an award that you would like to be paid out as a stipend, we'll generally need two pieces of information, (1) when you would like the award disbursed (assuming you have a say in the matter) and (2) the terms of your award (if the funding was not awarded by the department).
+If you have received an award that you would like to be paid out as a stipend, we'll generally need two pieces of information, (1) when you would like the award disbursed (unless there are stipulations that require the award to be disbursed at a specific time) and (2) the terms of your award (if the funding was not awarded by the department).

-Step 1: Let us know when you would like your payments disbursed.
+Step 1: Email the graduate coordinator or student affairs manager to let us know when you would like your payments disbursed.

 Step 2: Let us know the terms of your award.